mtoohey31/planck-keymap/README.md

 qmk compile -kb planck/light -km mtoohey31
 ```

-ghis keymap should also work on other planck versions, though it hasn't been tested on them.
+This keymap should also work on other planck versions, though it hasn't been tested on them.